-As a result of the IPO, the preferred stock warrants were converted to warrants to purchase common stock and the fair value of the warrant liability was reclassified to stockholders' equity and the success fee liability was settled.
-As such, in the periods subsequent to the IPO, the carrying value of these instruments will no longer be adjusted.
+As a result of the IPO, the preferred stock warrants were converted to warrants to purchase common stock and the fair value of the warrant liability was reclassified to stockholders' equity and subsequently settled.
+The success fee liability was also settled.

-A roll forward of the fair value of the success fee liability and preferred stock warrant liability categorized with Level 3 inputs for the period ended March 31, 2019 is as follows (in thousands):
+A roll forward of the fair value of the success fee liability and preferred stock warrant liability categorized with Level 3 inputs for the period ended June 30, 2019 is as follows (in thousands):

-P referred stock

-warrant

-Success fee liability

-Balance - January 1, 2019 \$ 1,220 \$ 425

-Increase in warrant fair value included in other expense 51

-Balance - March 31, 2019 \$ 1,220 \$ 476
+Success fee F Preferred stock warrant liability Balance - January 1, 2019 \$ 1,220 \$ 425 Increase in warrant fair value included in other expense - 51 Reclassification to additional paid-in capital in connection with IPO (476) Settlement of success fee (1,220) Balance - June 30, 2019 \$ \$